 Let’s say, for example, the at-fault driver has a $100,000 policy limit contracted with their insurance company, but your damages total $170,000.
 The insurance can only pay up to $100,000.
 That additional $70,000 would fall under the “excess verdict” the jury awarded.

-It is only with an excess verdict that you can sue for personal property to help bridge the gap between what the jury awarded you, and what the insurance company paid.
+It is only with an excess verdict that you can sue for personal property to try to bridge the gap between what the jury awarded you and what the insurance company paid.

-Fortunately, most people buy insurance policies with limits high enough to protect their personal assets.
-However, in the event of a serious injury, an attorney may seek an excess judgment if there isn’t enough insurance available to cover current and future medical bills.
-This is particularly true if the at-fault party has significant assets that could be used to satisfy the judgment.
+Many people buy auto insurance policies with limits high enough to protect their personal assets.
+However, in the event of serious injuries, an attorney may seek an excess judgment if there isn’t enough insurance available to cover current and future medical bills.
+This is particularly true if the at-fault party has significant assets that could satisfy the judgment.

-That being said, even if you are awarded an excess verdict, the at-fault driver has legal rights to protect certain property by claiming exemptions.
-Moreover, do not be deceived into thinking that just because you sue someone for their property, you will get paid right away.
+When auto insurance policy limits are not enough and you are awarded an excess verdict, the at-fault driver has legal rights to protect certain property by claiming exemptions.
+Moreover, do not be deceived into thinking that just because you successfully sue someone for their property, you will get paid right away.
 That would be too easy!